graphql/graphql-spec/spec/Section 4 -- Introspection.md

 #### Scalar

-Represents scalar types such as Int, String, and Boolean.
+Represents scalar types such as Int, String, and Boolean or scalar aliases.
 Scalars cannot have fields.

 A GraphQL type designer should describe the data format and scalar coercion rules in the description field of any scalar.